Cameron.

 Teo: it wasn’t me

-“I didn’t do anything,” he insists, eyes flashing with what looks like anger.
+“I didn’t do nothing,” he insists, eyes flashing with what looks like anger.

 It isn’t.